This post may contain affiliate links. Please read our disclosure policy.

 All great sourdough bread recipes begin with a sourdough starter and this easy starter is no nonsense!
 Making your own sourdough starter recipe is so simple and it’s almost impossible to ruin.
 Keep it in the fridge to use in so many classic sourdough recipes.

-Everyone’s baking bread right now….and buying puppies.
+Everyone’s baking bread right now.
 I guess the things that seem to take a ton of time and patience are finding their way into homes to keep us busy.
 My secret is, I’ve always loved baking bread and keep a Sourdough Starter in the fridge for bread emergencies.

 My family doesn’t know that this starter is what I throw into things that need a bit of tang and a quick rise when I’m out of yeast.
 So, a commercial yeast shortage is never a problem because you’re, basically, making yeast at home when you make your own sourdough starter.
 And it couldn’t be easier to make.

-- Flour – The type of flour you use will affect the flavor.
-All purpose flour will have a more mild sour flavor and whole-grain flour will impart a more sour flavor.
+• Flour – The type of flour you use will affect the flavor.
+Unbleached All-purpose flour will have a more mild sour flavor and whole-grain flour will impart a more sour flavor.
 Rye Flour is also a popular choice for maximum sourdough flavor.
 We like to use a mixture of flour for our starter recipe.
+Bleached flour can work but is not recommended because the bleaching process can harm the wild yeasts and bacteria needed for the fermentation process.

 For the full measurements and instructions, see the recipe card below.